zoet24/presidential-debate/README.md

 - The game keeps track of the user's current score and high score in clear boxes at the bottom of the screen.
 The high score is recalled from the user's local storage, so the game will remember it for subsequent visits to the site.
 - The user can return to the 'Home' page using the back button on the left of the screen.
 - The user can also toggle the volume on/off using the speaker button on the right of the screen.

-Click [here](https:) to view a detailed breakdown of the functions seen in game.js.

 ##### Tutorial
 - The 'Tutorial' page consists of three screenshots of the game being played on a smartphone, with simple instructions below on how to play the game.
 - The second screenshot has an animation of the computer playing a turn, followed by the user playing a turn.